Laser cutting technology has revolutionized the manufacturing industry, allowing for precise and efficient cutting of various materials.

 The focus is on workpiece surface.

-The focus is on the upper surface of the workpiece, so the cutting is smooth and the lower surface is not smooth.
+When the focus is on the upper surface of the workpiece, the cutting result is smooth on the upper surface, but the lower surface is not smooth.

 The focus is under the surface of the workpiece.